gatsbyjs/gatsby-source-shopify/README.md

 The bulk API was chosen for resiliency, but it comes with some limitations.
 For a given store + app combination, only one bulk operation can be run at a time, so this plugin will wait for in-progress operations to complete.
 If your store contains a lot of data and there are multiple developers doing a clean build at the same time, they could be waiting on each other for a significant period of time.

-Possible workarounds include:

-1. Using a smaller test store for development so that bulk operations finish fast
+A possible workaround is to use a smaller test store for development so bulk operations finish faster and never compete with production builds.
-1. Creating multiple apps for the same store

 ## Development